What is the BAS?

 Science Specializations available to BAS Students include:

-Agriculture, Biochemistry, Biology, Biotechnology, Chemistry, Computing & Information Science, Ecology, Geographic Information Systems (GIS) & Environmental Analysis, Mathematics, Mathematical Sciences, Microbiology, Molecular Biology and Genetics, Neuroscience, Nutrition & Nutraceutical Sciences, Physics, Plant Sciences, Statistics, and Zoology.
+Agriculture, Applied Geomatics, Biochemistry, Biology, Biotechnology, Chemistry, Computing & Information Science, Ecology, Mathematics, Mathematical Sciences, Microbiology, Molecular Biology and Genetics, Neuroscience, Nutrition & Nutraceutical Sciences, Physics, Plant Sciences, Statistics, and Zoology.

 Arts and Social Science specializations available to BAS students include:

-Anthropology, Art History, Arts, Culture and Heritage Management, Business, Business Economics, Classical Studies, Creative Writing, Criminal Justice and Public Policy, Economics, English, European Culture and Civilization, Family and Child Studies, French Studies, Geography, German, History, International Development, Italian, Marketing, Media & Cinema Studies, Museum Studies, Music, Philosophy, Political Science, Psychology, Sociology, Spanish and Hispanic Studies, Studio Art and Theatre Studies.
+Anthropology, Black Canadian Studies, Business, Business Economics, Classical Studies, Creative Writing, Criminal Justice & Public Policy, Culture & Technology Studies, Economics, English, Family & Child Studies, French Studies, Geography, German, History, International Development Studies, Italian, Linguistics, Marketing, Media & Cinema Studies, Museum Studies, Music, Philosophy, Political Science, Psychology, Sexualities Genders & Social Change, Sociology, Studio Art and Theatre Studies.

 Do your passions know no boundaries?
 Diversify your knowledge even further with the opportunity to take courses purely out of interest.
 Elective courses allow students to sample different academic opportunities from across campus or to focus their efforts towards a specialization.